ExVacuum/capital-place-pizza/docs/reddit/pope.md

 ---

 ### 12. Divide Image
-The next secret was discovered by accident when applying a divide color mode to the overlain images, and applying a levels filter:
+The next secret was discovered by accident when applying a divide blending mode to the overlain images, and applying a levels filter:
 <br>

 ![divide]